splunk/splunk-platform-automator/README.md

 * Configuration done according best practices with configuration apps
 * Splunk environment definition stored in one simple [yaml](http://docs.ansible.com/ansible/latest/YAMLSyntax.html) file
 * [Example configuration files](examples) for different setups included
-* MacOSX and Linux Support
+* Deployment and configuration done with [Ansible](https://www.ansible.com)
 * Controlled by [Vagrant](https://www.vagrantup.com)
-* Virtualized by [Virtualbox](https://www.virtualbox.org).
-It can be extended to other technologies like VMWare, Docker, AWS and such in the future.
+* Virtualized by [Virtualbox](https://www.virtualbox.org) or in [AWS Cloud](https://aws.amazon.com).
+It can be extended to other technologies like VMWare, Docker and such in the future.
-* Deployment done with [Ansible](https://www.ansible.com), should be ready to use without vagrant (not tested yet)
+* Tested on MacOSX and Linux as vagrant and virtualbox host

 ## Roadmap